 Shield Your Floors

 Laminate floors are fade resistant.
-According to Best Laminate, laminate flooring contains an aluminum oxide coating as a top layer.
+Most products feature an aluminum oxide coating as a top layer.
 This layer prevents fading from a small to moderate amount of sunlight.
 While this is great news, this does not mean that the sun cannot cause discoloration.

 If you have large windows that cause intense sunlight for several hours each day, your floors may be prone to discoloration.
 To prevent this, draw the shades or blinds during times of intense direct sunlight and when you are not home.
 You can also rearrange your furniture from time to time to limit sun exposure or use rugs.
 This will help preserve the laminate color.